apache/maven-build-cache-extension/src/site/markdown/usage.md

 ## Usage

-Once the extension is activated, the cache automatically kicks in on every `package` or higher phase.
+Once the extension is activated, the cache kicks in automatically.
+By default, compile-phase builds (`mvn compile`, `mvn test-compile`) are cached in addition to `package` and later phases.
+Set `-Dmaven.build.cache.cacheCompile=false` to restrict caching to the `package` phase and above.

 ## Subtree builds